 4. Landing Page

 I see so many new bloggers make the mistake of not creating landing pages for their lead magnets.
-Landing pages are extremely important because their sole purpose is to get your readers to sign up for your list.
-Because the entire page is focused on your lead magnet, a reader is much more likely to subscribe to your list on a landing page than anywhere else on your blog.
+Landing pages are important because their sole purpose is to get your readers to sign up for your list.
+Because it focuses the entire page on your lead magnet, a reader is much more likely to subscribe to your list on a landing page than anywhere else on your blog.

 You can also use landing pages to see which of your social media platforms are performing the best.
 For example, you can create an Instagram-specific landing page so that you can track how many Instagram followers are subscribing to your list there.

 LeadPages makes it really easy for you to create conversion optimized landing pages.
-You can also duplicate your landing pages so that you can customize them depending on where your readers are coming from.
+You can also duplicate your landing pages so you can customize them depending on where your readers are coming from.
+Click here to check it out.

 5. Welcome Gate